TL;DR

 Each step informs the next.
 The agent sees test output, reads error messages, and adapts.
 This kind of sequential reasoning with tool use is where Claude Code's architecture pays off.

-Claude Code is a CLI tool.
-That means you can script it, pipe into it, schedule it, and compose it with other tools.
+Claude Code's CLI stays especially useful when you want to script it, pipe into it, schedule it, and compose it with other tools.

 # Review every PR in a repo